selimanac/defold-graph-pathfinder/API.md

 #### Cache Breaking

-- Moving or removing nodes breaks the cache, but only for paths that include the moved or removed node and related edges — not the entire cache.
+- Moving or removing nodes breaks the cache, but only for paths that include the moved or removed node and its related edges — not the entire cache.
-- Removing edges breaks the cache, but only for paths that include the removed edge, related nodes, and related edges — not the entire cache.
+- Removing edges breaks the cache, but only for paths that include the removed edge, related nodes, and edges — not the entire cache.
-- Projected paths are cached only if the start point is exactly the same.
+- Projected paths are cached only if the start point and/or end point are exactly the same.
-- If a path includes a moved node (and its edges), it cannot be retrieved from the cache.
+- If a path includes a moving node (and its edges), it cannot be retrieved from the cache.
 - Smoothed paths are **not** cached.

+## Spatial Index

+**Key Features:**
+- **Automatic activation**: Enabled automatically for graphs with >100 nodes
+- **Fast queries**: O(k) complexity where k = edges in nearby cells (typically 10-50)
+- **Auto-tuning**: Cell size automatically calculated from average edge length
+- **Dynamic updates**: Incrementally updates when nodes move
+- **Version tracking**: Integrates with cache invalidation system

+**When to Use:**
+- ✅ Large graphs (>500 nodes)
+- ✅ Frequent projected pathfinding queries (>20 projections/frame)
+- ✅ Real-time games with many AI agents
+- ⚠️ Not needed for small graphs (<100 nodes) - overhead not worth it

 ---